Skip to main content

 }

-Two patterns to notice.
-Every tool returns structured data — never raw stack traces.
-If a refund fails, the agent gets { error: 'Already refunded' } and explains it naturally to the user.
-And every tool validates inputs before executing side effects.
-The refund handler checks existence and status before calling Stripe.
-Never trust the LLM to validate — validate in the handler.
+Two things worth flagging here.
+First, every tool returns structured data, never a raw stack trace.
+When a refund fails the agent gets back { error: 'Already refunded' } and explains that to the user in plain language.
+Second, every tool checks its inputs before it touches anything with side effects.
+The refund handler confirms the order exists and isn't already refunded before it ever calls Stripe.
+Don't trust the LLM to validate.
+Validate in the handler, every time.

 What Makes AI Agent Error Handling Production-Ready?

-Tutorial code crashes in production within hours.
-Anthropic's own rate limit documentation shows that high-traffic applications hit 429 errors 3-8% of the time during peak hours.
-Without proper handling, that's 3-8% of your users seeing errors.
+Tutorial code dies in production.
+Usually within hours.
+Anthropic's rate limit docs note that high-traffic apps hit 429 errors somewhere between 3% and 8% of the time at peak.
+Do nothing about it and that's 3-8% of your users staring at an error message.

 async function runAgentWithGuards(userQuery, maxIterations = 10) {